 Form a Line

-While on board, there will be a pre-recorded announcement that passengers are to not form a line and remain seated until the boat is docked.
+While on board, there will be a pre-recorded announcement that passengers are not to form a line and remain seated until the boat is docked.
 Everyone ignores that and forms a line; however, when doing so, expect those in chairs along the exit aisle to merge into the line when disembarking begins.
 Even though you've been standing there long before those passengers left their seats, don't expect them to wait for you before disembarking when you ignored the rule and formed a line.

 Merge by Alternating One from Each Line